Contact Us

 End-to-end testing can provide the following benefits:

-1. Increased test coverage: It adds more thorough test cases than other testing techniques like unit and functional testing, which helps teams increase their test coverage.
+1. Increased test coverage: It adds more thorough test cases than other testing techniques, such as unit and functional testing, helping teams increase their test coverage.

-2. Reducing overall cost: Decreases the time needed to test software, thereby lowering the overall cost of building and maintaining software.
+2. Reducing overall cost: Shortens testing time, lowering the cost of building and maintaining software.

 How is E2E testing done?